zaphosting/docs/docs/vserver-linux-python.md

 ## Installing Python

 Most linux distros come preinstalled with Python however the version might not be up to date or the system might have been installed without some packages.
-You can check if the python installation exists (`python3 --version`) and run the following commands to update / install the runtime:
+You can check if the python installation exists (`python3 --version`) and run the following commands to either update or install the runtime.

 <Tabs>
 <TabItem value="ubuntu-debian" label="Ubuntu & Debian" default>